Why Some Air Purifier Technologies Are More Harmful Than Helpful

 These filters are made of densely woven fibers that can capture the smallest of airborne particulate matter and remove it from the air.
 This is also known as “mechanical filtration” because of the way it physically traps particles in the air, unlike other technologies that rely on chemical reactions or electromagnetic forces.

 When selecting an air purifier, look for models that prioritize HEPA filtration over flashy but potentially harmful features like ionizers and UV lights.
-And when it comes to clean air, simplicity and efficacy should always trump gimmicks and gadgets.
+And when it comes to clean air, simplicity and efficacy should always win over gimmicks and gadgets.